+The drivers preferred units can be selected through the instrument panel settings if equipped.
+Refer to "Understanding Your Instrument Panel" for more information.
 The speed decrement shown is dependant on the chosen speed unit of U.S. (mph) or Metric (km/h):